abbajpai/IP-Address-Management-REST-API/README.md

 # IP Address Management Application

-This application provides APIs to manage ( create, acquire , release , list) all possible ip addresses within the range of CIDR (Classless Inter-Domain Routing) -- also known as supernetting --
+This application provides APIs to manage ( create, acquire , release , list) all possible ip addresses within the range of a given CIDR (Classless Inter-Domain Routing) string as an input -- also known as supernetting --